ember-learn/ember-blog/source/2019-06-28-the-ember-times-issue-104.md

 Be kind,

-Jessica Jordan, Chris Ng, the crowd and the Learning Team
+Jessica Jordan, Chris Ng, Isaac Lee, the crowd and the Learning Team